 The FDIC provides reasonable accommodation to applicants with disabilities where appropriate.
-If you need a reasonable accommodation for any part of the application and hiring process, please notify Chief - Special Programs of FDIC's Office of Minority and Women Inclusion on (703) 562-6060.
-Determinations on requests for reasonable accommodation will be made on a case-by-case basis.
+If you need a reasonable accommodation for any part of the application and hiring process, please notify the Reasonable Accommodation Coordinator – Affirmative Employment Branch of FDIC's Office of Minority and Women Inclusion on (703) 562-2096.

 Special Appointing Authorities

 - Schedule A, 5 CFR 213.3102(u) authorizes the FDIC to hire people with intellectual disabilities, severe physical disabilities, or psychiatric disabilities.
 Under this U.S. OPM authority, an agency may appoint, on a permanent, time-limited, or temporary basis, a person with intellectual disability, a severe physical disability, or a psychiatric disability according to the provisions described below.